-Carcioffi alla Giudia translates to Jewish Artichokes.
-Artichokes thrive in Rome’s climate so they are very popular in the city with two main recipes.
-Alla Giudia (above) and alla Romana (Jewish style and Roman style).
-Don’t worry, you are aloud to prefer either without fear of reprisal but the Jewish ones are almost always chosen as the victor.
+Artichokes thrive in Rome’s climate, so they are very popular in the city.
+Two main recipes include them: Alla Giudia (Jewish-style above) and alla Romana (Roman-style).
+Don’t worry, you are allowed to prefer either without fear of reprisal, but the Jewish ones almost always come out the victor.

-Jewish artichokes are seasoned with salt and pepper and then fried twice in olive oil.
-Yes, twice – which is how they get their super crispy (crocante in Italian) texture.
-They are also fried in olive oil which is a high quality oil.
-Different oils have different boiling points so they really aren’t Jewish artichokes unless they are fried in olive oil twice.
+Carcioffi alla Giudia, Jewish-style artichokes, are seasoned with salt and pepper and then fried twice in olive oil.
+Twice-fried is how they get their super crispy texture.
+They are also fried in olive oil because it’s a high-quality oil with the right boiling point.
+So, they really aren’t Jewish artichokes unless they are fried in olive oil twice.

-Where to get the best Jewish Artichoke in Rome: The Jewish Ghetto.
+Where to get the best Jewish Artichoke in Rome’s Jewish Ghetto:

-The Ancient Romans were pagans.
-During different periods there were different customs but the burial was rarely used in Roman times.
-The pagans burned their dead and it was mostly for sanitation reasons.
-Christians were more of a crazy cult at the time, 2nd century A.D., and pagans thought it silly they wanted to burry people.
+The ancient Romans were pagans.
+During different periods, there were varying customs.
+However, burial was rarely used in Roman times.
+The pagans burned their dead, and it was mostly for sanitation reasons.
+Christians were less prevalent at the time of the second century A.D., and the pagans thought it silly that they would want to bury their dead.

-They didn’t think much of it and told them if they wanted to do it, it had to happen outside the walls of Rome.
-That is how the catacombs came to be used from the 2nd century onward.
+If Christians wanted to carry out this custom, they were required to do so outside the walls of Rome.
+This is how the catacombs came to be used from the second century onward.

-Yes, you can visit the catacombs in Rome in almost any month of the year.
-You can visit by yourself or with a tour of the catacombs.
-Tours make it a bit easier as they get you to and from the catacombs and also a few other points of interest like the Appian Way and the Capuchin Bone Crypts.
+You can visit the catacombs of Rome in almost any month of the year, by yourself or with a tour of the catacombs.
+Tours make it a bit easier as they get you to and from the catacombs and a few other points of interest like the Appian Way and the Capuchin Bone Crypts.
 Check out our Rome catacomb tours.